stevenelson35/stevenelson35.github.io/_posts/2021-08-01-day-in-seattle.md

 ---
 During our day in Seattle we walked to the Pike Place Market and the Space Needle.

-Camilla loved run whenever there was open green space, but, predictably said that walking hurt her legs 🤣.
+Camilla loved to run whenever there was open green space, but, predictably said that walking hurt her legs 🤣.
 That made us glad we brought a stroller along, since it was more hilly downtown than we expected.

 We posed outside the first Starbucks and saw giant seagulls.